cannibalcow/tjson/README.md

 ![image](https://github.com/cannibalcow/tjson/assets/6787042/74cc78df-796f-4fb4-8702-70222bf4eb4c)

-## Features
-Polls http address for json data and creates a table with the chosen fields.
+### Maybe features
     [ ] More configurations options for arguments
     [ ] History.
 Show previous results
     [ ] Color coding changed values
     [ ] Toggle timestamps on items in list
     [ ] If object pointed out all fields besides from arrays and sub-objects will be a column in the table